 Nguyen and colleagues (2017) examined the long-term outcomes of using an omental lymphatic flap for a VLNT procedure.
-The authors reviewed 42 consecutive subjects who underwent free vascularized omental lymphatic flap transfers (19 upper extremity and 24 lower extremity) were included in the prospective, cohort study.
+A total of 42 consecutive subjects who underwent free vascularized omental lymphatic flap transfers (19 upper extremity and 24 lower extremity) were included in the prospective, cohort study.
 Volumetric measurements were collected preoperatively and at 3, 6, and 12 months postoperatively.
 In addition, qualitative assessments and lymphoscintigraphy measurements were evaluated perioperatively.
-The mean follow-up was 14 months.
+The mean follow-up was 14 months (3-32 months).
 Complications occurred in 7 subjects (16%), with all but 1 occurring in the lower extremity group.
 Donor site complications included 1 case of pancreatitis in a subject with a history of pancreatitis and 1 case requiring nasogastric tube replacement for an additional 48 hours after close pedicle dissection to the body of the stomach.
 Recipient site complications included two hematomas requiring operative evacuation and two seromas requiring percutaneous drain placement.
 Post-operative cellulitis occurred in 2 lower-extremity subjects with a history of cellulitis.
 One flap was lost due to venous hypertension.
 Subjective improvements (swelling, fatigue, heaviness, tightness, stiffness, sleep loss, aching, and skin quality) were reported in 83% (n=35) of subjects.
 Of the 7 that did not report improvement, 5 were in the lower extremity group.
 The mean volumetric improvement was 22% (74% improvement to 35% worsening), with 4 subjects having an increase in volume.
 Postoperative imaging showed viable lymphatic transfers with improved extremity drainage.
 This prospective study on a heterogeneous group (varied lymphedema etiologies, duration of symptoms and surgical techniques provided initial data on safety and durability.
 Studies with a comparator group are needed to further evaluate the procedure and show a long-term value.

 In a prospective case series, Mardonado and colleagues (2017) studied the flap and donor site morbidity of the supraclavicular free flap with VLNT.
 They included 100 cases (upper and lower extremity) with a mean follow-up of 11 months.
 There were no flap losses; however, three flaps required exploration to be saved.
 Donor site infection developed in 2 subjects, 1 successfully treated with oral antibiotics and the other requiring an intraoperative wash and intravenous antibiotics.
 In 3 subjects, Chyle leak developed, but all resolved spontaneously.
 One subject had a lymphocele at 1 year postop that had to be surgically removed.
 No secondary donor site lymphedema was found.
 The researchers concluded that supraclavicular VLNT can be done safely with minimal morbidity.